Steve-Fenton/stevefenton.co.uk/src/pages/blog/2016/09/sources-of-risk.md

 For feedback loops to be effective, you need to use techniques like [Impact Mapping](https://www.impactmapping.org/), and [Specification by Example](https://www.thoughtworks.com/insights/blog/specification-example).
 Impact Mapping creates clear goals, makes assumptions explicit, and makes you think about how you validate those assumptions.
 Specification by Example improves communication between people who want things and people who will supply the things those people want.

-I speak to a lot of people who don’t do either of these practices… and who have the exact problems that are solved by these practices.
+I speak to a lot of people who don't do either of these practices… and who have the exact problems that are solved by these practices.

 There are multiple feedback loops and each one is enclosed with the next one.
 The shortest loops are cheaper and earlier.
 The longer ones are more concrete, more refined.

 1. Specification by Example also provides the tightest feedback loop.
-You can find out that something doesn’t add up at the point you are asking for it.
+You can find out that something doesn't add up at the point you are asking for it.
 There is zero change at this point, so you get the perfect payback as you prevented risk accumulating immediately.
 2. You get to close another feedback loop when the software is released as people can now see it.
 If you do this regularly, you limit risk because you reduce the amount of change in each release.
 This is why some companies release multiple times a day – if you add up the risk of 6 releases, it will be less than the risk of one release with all six changes (remember the curve is not linear).
 3. Impact Mapping closes a feedback loop a little later, because it usually involves collecting some data following a release.
 The difference between this feedback loop and previous one is that it is validated.
-You either make progress towards your goal, or you don’t.
+You either make progress towards your goal, or you don't.
 You *know* now, whereas before you just *think* you do.

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2016/09/feedback-loops.jpg" alt="Feedback Loops" loading="lazy"}
 :::

 ## Faking it

 There are lots of practices baked into organisations whereby you fake a feedback loop.
-A status report where something is “80% done” is an example of faking it.
+A status report where something is "80% done" is an example of faking it.
 Pretending that something you can demo is that same as something that you have deployed into production is an example of faking it.
-“Internal-only” releases that aren’t being validated with real customers is an example of faking it.
-If you aren’t closing all three loops, you aren’t managing the risk.
+"Internal-only" releases that aren't being validated with real customers is an example of faking it.
+If you aren't closing all three loops, you aren't managing the risk.

 Think of it this way.
 You fake it by showing a Product Owner each week the progress on the software.
-After six months, have you managed the risk… or is it still possible you’ll release the product and find out that nobody wants to buy it?
-Or that it doesn’t actually work for real cases, only with your carefully managed example data?
+After six months, have you managed the risk… or is it still possible you'll release the product and find out that nobody wants to buy it?
+Or that it doesn't actually work for real cases, only with your carefully managed example data?
 Or that it installs fine on your test environment, but not on your live environment?